- Drinking Water Testing

 - Marcellus/Utica Shale Testing and Information

 - Current Fees

-The Mahoning County District Board of Health Laboratory Services Division provides environmental laboratory testing for local residents, businesses, and area agencies.
+Mahoning County Public Health Laboratory Services Division provides environmental laboratory testing for local residents, businesses, and area agencies.
 The laboratory has over 150 clients in the public and private sector and has provided services to agencies and individuals since its inception in 1993.

 The mission of the Laboratory Services Division is to provide timely, accurate, and affordable environmental testing for public health-related concerns.

 The laboratory provides analytical services on over one hundred different environmental parameters, following a strict quality control program that meets or exceeds the strict requirements established by the EPA.
 The laboratory delivers scientifically valid, accurate, and precise data in its mission to protect the public health.

 As a certified drinking water laboratory, we test for contaminants that help public water systems demonstrate compliance with health-based water standards.
 These standards have been established by the United States Environmental Protection Agency as the National Primary Drinking Water Regulations (NPDWR).

 The laboratory also provides drinking water testing services that comply with the Ohio Department of Health's Private Water Systems Rules.